Chakram (2005 film): Plot

 Chakram (Prabhas) is a foreign returnee who has a dream of building a hospital at Pulivendula.
-He is in love with his colleague and his cousin Lakshmi (Asin), who studied with him abroad.
-He for an unknown reason runs away from his marriage hall. he then moves to Hyderabad and stays in a place called "Sahara Colony".
-There, he tries to solve problems of the people in the colony.
-Seeing all this, another girl who is also named Lakshmi (Charmy) falls in love with Chakram.
-We later find out that he left because he found out he has blood cancer.
+He is in love with his colleague and cousin Lakshmi (Asin), who studied medicine with him abroad.
+For an unknown reason, he runs away from his marriage hall.
+He then moves to Hyderabad and stays in a place called "Sahara Colony".
+There, he helps all the people solving their problems and to smile again.
+Seeing all this, another girl who is also named Lakshmi (Charmy) slowly falls in love with Chakram.
+Chakram left because he found out that he has blood cancer and will die soon.